Teacher-Han-Long/small-Java-projects/README.md

 # small-Java-projects
-First Java projects -VERY simple-need fixin'
+First Java projects -some VERY simple-TODO's and fixin' needed all around

 Hangman - first version of a simple course I followed, with a few simple modifications.
 More to come.
-Adventure game - TODO: printf, hashmap, switch statements
+Adventure game
+Corona virus Tracker app